-5. At present, only devices from list 2 or 3 can be prescribed in primary care using FP10.
-Individuals wishing to access devices from list 1 will need to be seen in a secondary care service before proceeding.
+5. For devices in List 1 where they are specified as being available on FP10 and devices in List 2 can be prescribed in primary care using FP10.
+Individuals wishing to access all other devices from List 1 will need to be seen in a secondary care service before proceeding.